gruvix/CRUD-Clubs/README.md

     The app lacks mechanisms to prevent unauthorized access or data manipulation since password protection is not implemented, making accounts vulnerable to unauthorized access.

-### Inconsistent Error Handling

-    Lacks a standardized approach for managing errors.
-    Relies primarily on try-catch blocks with console logging or throwing errors.
-    User-facing errors are communicated via basic alerts, potentially limiting clarity and guidance.
-    Future improvements could implement a centralized error handling mechanism for consistent logging, user-friendly messages, and potential recovery actions.

-### Potential Image Misnaming During Team Creation

-    Because how Multer's storage settings generate a provisional team ID when receiving an image without team id, if any errors or delays occur between Multer's ID generation and the endpoint's team creation, the generated ID might not match the final team ID

 ### Limited Test Coverage: absence of Unit Tests

     This application lacks unit tests focused on individual functions and logic components